…to be on good terms

 To get an overview, Mira picks up the user manual.
 She learns that the system uses pulsed laser energy for minimally invasive procedures and is designed for precise medical applications.

-A brief conversation clears things up: “Blue” is a nickname that has become established within the team.
 With the device’s striking blue design, the name caught on quickly.
-LUMIO is the official term.
-Depending on the context, different designations are used.
+LUMIO is the official name.

 Why the semiotic triangle matters in terminology work